Ruben-Arushanyan/comfortable/website/docs/String/isString.md

 ---
 sidebar_position: 1
-description: 'JavaScript - Check if a variable is a string primitive type.'
+description: 'JavaScript - Check if a value is a string primitive type.'
 ---

-Check if a variable is a **string primitive type**.
+Check if a value is a **string primitive type**.

 ## Import